 Hannah Shultz Mm-hmm, and it’s important to you know use that example to underscore that change takes time.
 Healthy behaviors are habits and creating healthy communities is a long-term process.
 It’s not a one-size-fits-all or there aren’t immediate results.

-Danielle Pettit-Majewski Right and I think about this a lot because I’m 35 and so I probably have 30 more years in the workforce and I always think to myself you know I need to be thinking about what do I want to work towards so that when I retire we’re starting to see things really shift.
-Because I do, I think it’s gonna take time it takes investment it takes getting the right people to the table and I think sometimes especially when you’re working in community coalitions, which you have to do to get things done because we just don’t have capacity at local public health, to do it all, you know it takes time for people to understand the investment, it takes time for people to say “yes I I think that that’s valuable and I want to participate in that” especially when a lot of the people that come to the table are already really busy and really involved in other things.
-That’s one of the it’s like two sides of the same coin. when you’re in a rural community you know everyone and everyone you know is working on a lot of different things and so it’s a lot of the same people keep getting brought to the table because we have these relationships.
-But we’re also trying to work on mental health or we’re trying to work on housing and we’re trying to work on you know pick a topic and we’re and we’re trying to work on it.
+Danielle Pettit-Majewski Right and I think about this a lot because I’m 35 and so I probably have 30 more years in the workforce and I always think to myself, you know, I need to be thinking about what do I want to work towards so that when I retire?
+We’re starting to see things really shift.
+Because I do, I think it’s gonna take time it takes investment it takes getting the right people to the table and I think sometimes especially when you’re working in community coalitions, which you have to do to get things done because we just don’t have capacity at local public health, to do it all.
+You know, it takes time for people to understand the investment, it takes time for people to say “yes I think that that’s valuable and I want to participate in that” especially when a lot of the people that come to the table are already really busy and really involved in other things.
+That’s one of the . . . it’s like two sides of the same coin.
+When you’re in a rural community you know everyone and everyone you know is working on a lot of different things and so it’s a lot of the same people keep getting brought to the table because we have these relationships.
+But we’re also trying to work on mental health or we’re trying to work on housing and we’re trying to work on , you know, pick a topic and we’re trying to work on it.

 Hannah Shultz Yeah of course.
 One of the other topics that I’ve heard you talk about recently is access to emergency services like ambulances and it’s been, I grew up in a small town but it’s been a while since I’ve lived in a small town, so this wasn’t something I hadn’t even considered before you brought it up.
 Can you talk about some of the challenges with maintaining emergency services in a community like yours?

 Danielle Pettit-Majewski Sure, so I think the biggest challenge that we’ve really seen recently is because our existing county ambulance is a private business and that owner planned to retire.
-And so what we had looked at over the last year or so is how do we respond to this.
-The decision is really to have this, have this ambulance come under the Fire Department but there’s a number of issues with that, one of them being the Medicaid reimbursement once the medicaid privatized to the MCOS.
-That was actually a contract amendment that changed so that this private entity could get an additional influx from county tax dollars to essentially supplement the loss that they took from Medicaid privatization because we as a community needed to invest further into a private business so that we wouldn’t completely lose access.
-One of the other things that we’ve done just in this transition and knowing just kind of how fluid things are and how easily this service can be disrupted is in the city of Washington working on implementing a QRS or Quick Responder Service.
-A volunteer service so that we have additional folks because if we’ve got a couple of ambulances and one of them is in Brighton and one of them is on the way to the University then there’s nobody in the city to respond if you dial nine-one-one.
+So what we had looked at over the last year or so is how do we respond to this?
+The decision is really to have this ambulance come under the Fire Department, but there’s a number of issues with that, one of them being the Medicaid reimbursement.
+Once the Medicaid privatized to the MCOs, that was actually a contract amendment that changed so that this private entity could get an additional influx from county tax dollars to essentially supplement the loss that they took from Medicaid privatization because we as a community needed to invest further into a private business so that we wouldn’t completely lose access.
+One of the other things that we’ve done just in this transition – and knowing just kind of how fluid things are and how easily this service can be disrupted – is the city of Washington is working on implementing a QRS or Quick Responder Service, a volunteer service so that we have additional folks.
+Because if we’ve got a couple of ambulances and one of them is in Brighton and one of them is on the way to the University then there’s nobody in the city to respond if you dial nine-one-one.
 I think that’s one of the things that a lot of people don’t necessarily understand is how long it can take for resources to reach you when you’re in a rural area.
-You know you may have a police officer respond you know and they’ve got maybe an AED- all of our sheriffs would have an AED you know and the police officer may have an AED or they might have a Stop-the-Bleed kit but there but there’s only so much that they can do until you can get to a until an EMT can get to you or a paramedic can get to you and depending on where they are in the community, it’s really important that we have those volunteer EMS and QRS people responding.
-But I do think that this is this is a challenge statewide, this isn’t just in Washington County.
-We’ve had a lot of conversations with some of our rural counties to the south of us.
-Jefferson County, Henry County having similar issues and a lot of them are tied back to that reimbursement and the fact EMS is a non-essential service.
+You know, you may have a police officer respond, you know, and they’ve got maybe an AED- all of our sheriffs would have an AED, you know, and the police officer may have an AED or they might have a Stop-the-Bleed kit but there’s only so much that they can do until you until an EMT can get to you or a paramedic can get to you.
+Depending on where they are in the community, it’s really important that we have those volunteer EMS and QRS people responding.
+But I do think that this is a challenge statewide, this isn’t just in Washington County.
+We’ve had a lot of conversations with some of our rural counties to the south of us, Jefferson County, Henry County having similar issues and a lot of them are tied back to that reimbursement and the fact EMS is a non-essential service.
 I know that there’s some work being done in the State House to basically change the sunset.
-Right now in the code you can do a vote basically letting the people decide if they want to increase tax levies to pay for it that would sunset after five years and I think the language that they’re looking at right now which would increase it to ten and that way you’re not constantly, you know, having to vote whether you’re going to say “yes we want to have this resource” or “no we don’t” because when I think about it, you know, to me we are on a continuum.
-The healthcare system is a continuum and you’ve got Public Health you’ve got your primary care you’ve got your emergency care of your hospital care and then you have your EMS services and regardless of what our capacity is when you lose one arm of that continuum there’s an additional strain.
-Whether we provide those services or not, there’s going to be additional strain to the rest of the system so it’s really important that we have this robust system personally I would love to see it be an essential service like police and fire but until then we are trying to work within our capacity and within our scope to provide the best services to our residents as possible.
+Right now in the code you can do a vote basically letting the people decide if they want to increase tax levies to pay for it that would sunset after five years.
+I think the language that they’re looking at right now which would increase it to ten and that way you’re not constantly, you know, having to vote whether you’re going to say “yes we want to have this resource” or “no we don’t” because when I think about it, you know, to me we are on a continuum.
+The healthcare system is a continuum and you’ve got public health, you’ve got your primary care, you’ve got your emergency care, your hospital care ,and then you have your EMS services.
+Regardless of what our capacity is when you lose one arm of that continuum, there’s an additional strain.
+Whether we provide those services or not, there’s going to be additional strain to the rest of the system so it’s really important that we have this robust system.
+Personally I would love to see it be an essential service like police and fire but until then we are trying to work within our capacity and within our scope to provide the best services to our residents as possible.